erincunningham7/project-portfolio-three/README.md

 * When the game computes the winner, the text appears in a bright yellow shade.
 It is akin to gold, synonymous with winning.
 It draws in the user immediately as it is brighter than the other colours.

 ![Image](images/color-scheme-winner)

+*Flowchart*

+The structural design element of the app was defined and mapped out on a flow chart.
+The flow chart helped to give a visual representation of the sequence of steps and decisions needed to perform the creative process.
+It communicated the steps of the process very effectively and efficiently.

 <a name="features"></a>